Backward iteration in strongly convex domains: Preliminary results

-It is well-known (see [A2] or [A3]) that the $K$-regions with pole at the origin in the unit disk coincide with the classical Stolz regions, and that the $K$-regions with pole at the origin in the unit ball $B^n\subset\C^n$ coincide with the usual Kor\'anyi approach regions.
-Furthermore, in strongly convex domains $K$-regions are comparable to Stein admissible regions; and changing the pole does not change much the $K$-regions, because ([A2, Lemma~2.7.2]) for each $p$,~$q\in D$ there is $L>0$ such that
+It is well-known (see \cite{Aba1,Ab2}) that the $K$-regions with pole at the origin in the unit disk coincide with the classical Stolz regions, and that the $K$-regions with pole at the origin in the unit ball $\mathbb{B}^n\subset\C^n$ coincide with the usual Kor\'anyi approach regions.

+\begin{remark} In strongly convex domains $K$-regions are comparable to {\em Stein admissible approach regions $A(\sigma,M)$ of vertex $\sigma \in\de D$ and aperture $M>1$}: